rafalwrzeszcz-wrzasqpl/pl.wrzasq.commons/commons-text/src/site/markdown/guide/slugifier.md

 <!---
-# This file is part of the ChillDev-Commons.
+# This file is part of the pl.wrzasq.commons.
 #
 # @license http://mit-license.org/ The MIT license
-# @copyright 2015 © by Rafał Wrzeszcz - Wrzasq.pl.
+# @copyright 2015, 2019 © by Rafał Wrzeszcz - Wrzasq.pl.
 -->

 # URL slug generation

 Slugifier is an object responsible for generating URL slug representation of given input.
 Usually it's used to generate URL-friendly resource identifiers.
-To describe this feature `pl.chilldev.commons.text.slugifier.Slugifier` interface has been introduced.
+To describe this feature `pl.wrzasq.commons.text.slugifier.Slugifier` interface has been introduced.
 It declares two methods, both named `slugify()`.
 One variant is responsible for generating output from single string and second one - from array of strings.

 ## Default implementation

-The simplest implementation is provided by `pl.chilldev.commons.text.slugifier.SimpleSlugifier`.
+The simplest implementation is provided by `pl.wrzasq.commons.text.slugifier.SimpleSlugifier`.
 It does the following stuff:

 -   transcodes all known characters to ASCII charset;
 -   drops all non-word (not a letter or a digit) characters;